James Monroe: Slavery

 Monroe owned dozens of slaves.
 He took several slaves with him to Washington to serve at the White House from 1817 to 1825.
 This was typical of other slaveholding presidents.
 Monroe sold his small Virginia plantation in 1783 to enter law and politics.
 Although he owned multiple properties over the course of his lifetime, his plantations were never profitable.
 Although he owned much more land and many more slaves, and speculated in property, he was rarely on site to oversee the operations.
 Overseers treated the slaves harshly to force production, but the plantations barely broke even.
 Monroe incurred debts by his lavish and expensive lifestyle and often sold property (including slaves) to pay them off.
 The labor of Monroe's many slaves was also used to support his daughter and son-in-law, along with a ne'er-do-well brother, Andrew, and his son, James.

 When Monroe was Governor of Virginia in 1800, hundreds of slaves from Virginia planned to kidnap him, take Richmond, and negotiate for their freedom.
 Gabriel's slave conspiracy was discovered.
 Monroe called out the militia; the slave patrols soon captured some slaves accused of involvement.
 Sidbury says some trials had a few measures to prevent abuses, such as an appointed attorney, but they were "hardly 'fair'".
 Slave codes prevented slaves from being treated like whites, and they were given quick trials without a jury.
 Monroe influenced the Executive Council to pardon and sell some slaves instead of hanging them.

 Historians say the Virginia courts executed between 26 and 35 slaves.
 None of the executed slaves had killed any whites because the uprising had been foiled before it began.
-An additional 50 slaves charged for their role in the planned rebellion would be spared, as a result of pardons, acquittals, and commutations.
+An additional 50 slaves charged for their role in the planned rebellion were spared, as a result of pardons, acquittals, and commutations.
 One reason for this was influence of a letter Monroe received from Thomas Jefferson urging mercy, telling him "The other states & the world at large will for ever condemn us if we indulge a principle of revenge, or go one step beyond absolute necessity.
 They cannot lose sight of the rights of the two parties, & the object of the unsuccessful one."
 Only seven of the executions carried out against the rebels occurred after Monroe received Jefferson's letter.